-Breakfast is your prime opportunity to start the day right.
-And adding protein to your plate may be your best bet when it comes to staying satiated throughout the morning.
+Breakfast is your opportunity to start the day right, and adding protein to your plate may be your best bet when it comes to staying satiated throughout the morning.

 Video of the Day

-However, you have to be picky about your protein sources.
-Instead of stacking a bacon, egg and cheese, reach for plant-based proteins more often.
-Why?
-A study that followed over 70,000 adults found that replacing red meat or processed meat with plant protein is associated with lower total, cancer-related and heart-related deaths, according to the August 2019 study in the Journal of the American Medical Association Internal Medicine (JAMA).
+A study that followed over 70,000 adults found that replacing red meat or processed meat with plant protein is associated with lower total, cancer-related and heart-related deaths, according to the August 2019 results in the Journal of the American Medical Association Internal Medicine (JAMA).

-Get the Meatless Mexican Breakfast Wrap recipe and nutrition info here.
+Get the Meatless Mexican-Inspired Breakfast Wrap recipe and nutrition info here.

-Quinoa may not be your first go-to for breakfast grains because it's usually paired with savory flavors, but it's time to start expanding your horizons.
+You may not immediately think to eat quinoa for breakfast because it's usually paired with savory flavors, but it's time to start expanding your horizons.
 As a whole-grain, gluten-free source of complete protein, quinoa is a great choice for those with celiac disease, according to the Harvard T.H.
 Chan School of Public Health.

 Get the Steel-Cut Oatmeal Berry Breakfast Bake recipe and nutrition info here.

 Once you get around to trying this tofu scramble that's livened up with a dollop of aromatic pesto, you might start craving breakfast for dinner.
 This recipe is not only a delicious alternative to plain and boring scrambled eggs, but it's also completely vegan.

 But don't let the vegan label make you think it lacks protein: This pesto-infused tofu scramble will give you 13 grams per serving.
 Eat it alongside whole-grain toast for a well-balanced start to your day.

 Get the Pesto Tofu Scramble recipe and nutrition info at Veggies Save the Day.